LuismiInTheZone/CTF-Archived-maps/README.md

 # CTF-Archived-maps
-All the maps in the history of CTF that have been or deleted, denied or stopped
+All the maps in the history of CTF that have been deleted, denied or stopped

 Current maps: